Get the Recipe

 Salt and Fat

 With either loin or rib chops in hand, it's time to consider prep.
 Either cut is almost certain to have its fair share of fat.
 To me, this flavorful fat that softens over the heat is all part of what makes lamb incredible.
-That being said, too much of it and you'll end up with overly chewy chops.
+That said, too much of it means you'll end up with overly chewy chops.

 Cold Start, Hot Finish